MicrosoftDocs/fabric-docs/docs/data-engineering/author-notebook-with-vs-code-web.md

 Visual Studio Code for the Web provides a free, zero-install Microsoft Visual Studio Code experience running entirely in your browser, allowing you to quickly and safely browse source code repositories and make lightweight code changes.
 To get started, go to https://vscode.dev in your browser.

 The Synapse VS Code extension can also be used in the VS Code for the Web experience.
 The extension supports the CRUD (create, read, update, and delete) notebook experience in Fabric.
 The changes from the VS Code for the Web experience are applied to the workspace immediately.
-The extension also supports run notebooks in the VS Code for the Web experience.
-Debugging notebooks is on the roadmap.
+The extension also supports running notebooks in the VS Code for the web experience.

 > [!IMPORTANT]
 > Synapse VS Code - Remote is under public preview